hn5092/KAP-manual/en/kyanalyzer/configuration.en.md

 This section introduces KyAnalyzer's configurations.
 KyAnalyzer is configurable through the file of kyanalyzer.properties and mondrian.properties under the KyAnalyzer installation directory of *conf*.
 In the following, we will describe the two configuration files in details:

+> Tips: Once you modify any of the following configurations, you shall restart KyAnalyzer server to make the modification effect.

 ###Configurations of kyanalyzer.properties

 **kyanalyzer.olap.nonempty**